Reimbursements to Employees

 Q. I don't have payroll direct deposit but would like to sign up, what do I do?

-A. If you have already selected a financial institution for the direct deposit, go to the NESSIE Web site, select the Compensation tab, click on the Direct Deposit link, and follow the instructions.
-If you need to select a financial institution or want to learn more about the Paychek Plus!™ payroll debit card option, refer to the Direct Deposit Guide related to your campus:
+A. If you have already selected a financial institution for the direct deposit, go to the My UI Info website, click on the Direct Deposit & Pay Card link under My Pay, and follow the instructions.